 Integral to everything we wish to achieve in Camden and Islington is our vision of a cohesive, cross-sector strategy to meet the needs of people experiencing multiple disadvantage.

-With the benefits of joined up funding and planning, this strategy will provide a co-ordinated multi-agency service response for each borough.
+With the benefits of joined up funding and planning, this strategy will provide a coordinated multi-agency service response for each borough.
 It will result in a 'whole-system' approach to commissioning, with services integrated around the needs of the individual.
-Crucially, people with complex needs will themselves participate directly in the process, ensuring that their perspectives and experiences directly inform service design and delivery.
+Crucially, people experiencing multiple disadvantage will themselves participate directly in the process, ensuring that their perspectives and experiences directly inform service design and delivery.
 We are working in partnership with both local authorities to drive this vision forwards.

-In addition to developing and implementing a Multiple Disadvantage strategy, our Action Plan focuses on four key priority areas: Mental Heath, Housing and Homelessness, Working with Women and Physical Health.
+In addition to developing and implementing a Multiple Disadvantage strategy, our Action Plan focuses on four key priority areas: Mental Health, Housing and Homelessness, Working with Women and Physical Health.